docker/docs/datacenter/ucp/2.2/guides/user/services/use-domain-names-to-access-services.md

 ## Deploy WordPress

-Log in the UCP web UI, navigate to the **Services** page, and click **Create Service**.
+Log in to the UCP web UI, navigate to the **Services** page, and click **Create Service**.
 Then create a WordPress service with the following
 configuration: